SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 	}

 #### Level Up
 When a player gains a level in the game.
-In game types Brawl, you will find 9 events at the exact same time.
+Depending on the game mode of the match, you will find multiple events at the exact same time for each player at the beginning of the match.

 	{